… just about the swellest one mile of suburbia in all of New Jersey.

-Established in 1887, this borough began as a train stop for the Elizabethtown and Somerville Railroad.
-If you are good at math, this means that this fine gal turned 125 this past October (in fact, she is exactly one year younger than that other Jersey Girl, the Statue of Liberty).
+Established in 1887, the borough of Dunellen began as a train stop for the Elizabethtown and Somerville Railroad.
+If you are good at math, this means that this fine gal turned 125 in 2012 (in fact, Dunellen is exactly one year younger than that other Jersey Girl, the Statue of Liberty).

-May 2013: All local business owners/ managers and nonprofit leaders are invited to a Networking Party on May 14, 2013.
+May 2013: All Dunellen business owners/ managers and nonprofit leaders are invited to a Networking Party on May 14, 2013.

-March 2013: Residents received the first bill from the newly founded Sanitary Sewer Utility.
+March 2013: Dunellen residents received the first bill from the newly founded Sanitary Sewer Utility.
 An open letter from the mayor explaining the reason for the utility’s creation is posted on the borough website.